LightPipes for Python optical toolbox

 pip install LightPipes

 The C++ versions are still on PyPi and can be installed using:

 Use pip3 to install for Python 3.7.
 You can also download packages from Releases.

 We encountered problems when installing it on a Raspberry Pi 4.0.
 It seems that pyFFTW package is not compatible with the Raspberry (ARM processor).
 Maybe they will solve that in the future.
-In the mean time you can install the latest C++ version, 1.2.0, of LightPipes when Python 3.7 is installed on your Raspberry Pi.
+In the mean time you can follow the instructions in the install section of our documentation to install pyFFTW on a Raspberry PI, or install the latest C++ version, 1.2.0, of LightPipes when Python 3.7 is installed on your Raspberry Pi.
 Type at a terminal prompt:

 sudo pip3 install LightPipes==1.2.0